AdityaShankar1/scm_companion/README.md

 ---
 ## Status:

-The GCP link is not working now.
+The GCP link is not working now as my free trial has expired.
+To try this project hands-on I recommend cloning it and running docker compose.
 The repo will be marked as Archive/Read-only.
+Don't worry, you can still fork it and work on this concept if you find it interesting!